MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_hw_initialization_data.md

+#### - HwCleanupTracing

+A pointer to the virtual miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557372">HwStorCleanupTracing</a> routine.
+This callback is specific to virtual miniports and is set to <b>NULL</b> by physical miniports.

+This callback is added in Windows 8.
+Virtual miniports for previous versions of Windows should use <a href="..\storport\ns-storport-_virtual_hw_initialization_data.md">VIRTUAL_HW_INITIALIZATION_DATA</a> instead of this structure.

+#### - HwCompleteServiceIrp

+A pointer to the virtual miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557379">HwStorCompleteServiceIrp</a> routine.
+This callback is specific to virtual miniports and is set to <b>NULL</b> by physical miniports.

+This callback is added in Windows 8.
+Virtual miniports for previous versions of Windows should use <a href="..\storport\ns-storport-_virtual_hw_initialization_data.md">VIRTUAL_HW_INITIALIZATION_DATA</a> instead of this structure.

+#### - HwFreeAdapterResources

+A pointer to the virtual miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557392">HwStorFreeAdapterResources</a> routine, which is a required entry point for all virtual miniport drivers.
+This callback is specific to virtual miniports and is set to <b>NULL</b> by physical miniports.

+This callback is added in Windows 8.
+Virtual miniports for previous versions of Windows should use <a href="..\storport\ns-storport-_virtual_hw_initialization_data.md">VIRTUAL_HW_INITIALIZATION_DATA</a> instead of this structure.

+#### - HwInitializeTracing

+A pointer to the virtual miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557402">HwStorInitializeTracing</a> routine.
+This callback is specific to virtual miniports and is set to <b>NULL</b> by physical miniports.

+This callback is added in Windows 8.
+Virtual miniports for previous versions of Windows should use <a href="..\storport\ns-storport-_virtual_hw_initialization_data.md">VIRTUAL_HW_INITIALIZATION_DATA</a> instead of this structure.

+#### - HwProcessServiceRequest

+A pointer to the virtual miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557410">HwStorProcessServiceRequest</a> routine.
+This callback is specific to virtual miniports and is set to <b>NULL</b> by physical miniports.

+This callback is added in Windows 8.
+Virtual miniports for previous versions of Windows should use <a href="..\storport\ns-storport-_virtual_hw_initialization_data.md">VIRTUAL_HW_INITIALIZATION_DATA</a> instead of this structure.

+#### - HwTracingEnabled

+A pointer to an optional <a href="..\storport\nc-storport-hw_tracing_enabled.md">HwStorTracingEnabled</a> routine that the port driver calls to notify the miniport of whether tracing is enabled or not.

+#### - HwUnitControl

+A pointer the miniport driver's <b>HwStorUnitControl</b> routine.
+The port driver calls this routine with a control request for a storage unit device.

+#### - PortVersionFlags

+Flags to indicate supported features.

+#### - Reserved1

+Reserved, set to 0.

 #### - SrbTypeFlags

 Flags indicating the SRB types supported by the miniport. <b>SrbTypeFlags</b> is set to 0 or a combination of the following values: